jrgirvan/tmux-meetings/README.md

 ## Acknowledgments

-Special thanks to GitHub user [omerxx](https://github.com/omerxx) for the core icalBuddy bash script that this plugin builds upon.
+Special thanks to [omerxx](https://github.com/omerxx) for the core icalBuddy bash script that this plugin builds upon.

 ## License